Kaiser Wilhelm Memorial Church: Old church

 The construction of the church was part of a Protestant church-building programme initiated by Kaiser Wilhelm II and his consort Augusta Victoria to counter the German labour movement and socialist movement by a return to traditional religious values.
 Wilhelm II decided to name the church in honor of his grandfather Kaiser Wilhelm I. The competition for the design was won by Franz Schwechten, member of the Bauakademie who had distinguished himself with the design of the Anhalter Bahnhof.
 Schwechten, a native Rhinelander, planned for a large church to be built in a Neo-Romanesque style modelled on the Bonn Minster with a Tuff stone facade.
 His design included 2740 m2 of wall mosaic, a 113 m-high spire (now 71 metres, or 233 ft) and a nave which seated over 2,000 people.

 The foundation stone was laid on 22 March 1891, which was Wilhelm I's birthday.
 The church was dedicated on 1 September 1895, the eve of the Day of Sedan.
 At that time, the entrance hall in the lower section had not yet been completed; that part of the church was not opened and consecrated until 22 February 1906.
 Construction costs mounted to 6.8 million gold mark, raised primarily through donations.
 The church design, quite unfamiliar in the Brandenburg region, inspired several architectural projects in the surrounding area, like the Romanisches Café building, also designed by Schwechten.

 In World War II, on the night of 23 November 1943, the church was extensively damaged in an air raid.
 Yet it was by no means beyond repair.
 A remnant of the spire and much of the entrance hall survived intact, as did the altar and the baptistry.
 After the war, in 1947, the curatorium of the Kaiser-Wilhelm-Gedächtniskirche foundation (Stiftung) decided in favor of rebuilding the church, but the manner in which this should be done was contentiously debated until the late 1950s.
 In a two-phased design competition in 1956, the question of whether the secured remnant of the spire should be torn down or preserved was left open.
-The winner of the competition, architect Egon Eiermann, initially proposed, in both his submissions, for the remnant of the old spire to be torn down, in favor of a completely new construction.
-But that plan provoked a public outcry in which the ruined tower was characterized as the "heart of Berlin"; as a result Eiermann revised the design to preserve the tower.
+The competition's winner, architect Egon Eiermann, initially proposed, in both his submissions, for the remnant of the old spire to be torn down, in favor of a completely new construction but that plan provoked a public outcry in which the ruined tower was characterized as the "heart of Berlin"; as a result Eiermann revised the design to preserve the tower.
 He had most of the remaining structure pulled down, in order to build the modern church that now occupies most of the site.